spk121/american-stuff/yellow-cake.md

 3. Add softened butter, in pieces, and veggie oil to dry ingredients.
 Mix 30 sec to incorporate.
 4. Mix on medium to aerate 1 min.
 5. Turn mixer to low and gradually add wet ingredients.
 6. Mix on med-high for 3 mins.
+Don't overmix.
 7. Grease and flour 9x13 in cake pan and add batter.
 Spread to even out and tap the pan to remove bubbles.
 8. Bake for 28-32 mins at 350 degrees until cake tester comes out with few crumbs.
 9. Let cool at least 2 hours.